hashicorp/terraform-provider-aws/docs/add-a-new-function.md

 ### Write passing Acceptance Tests

 All functions should have corresponding acceptance tests.
-For functions with variadic arguments, or which can potentially return an error, tests should be written to excercise those conditions.
+For functions with variadic arguments, or which can potentially return an error, tests should be written to exercise those conditions.

 An example outline is included below: